euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 The slide viewer graphic engine works as Google Map using image tiles and follows our concept to reconstruct the slide image online.
 We can imagine several strategies to reconstruct the slide image.
 The first one would be to perform all the computation on CPU.
 But nowadays we have GPU that offer a higher level of parallelism for such a task.
-GPU could be accessed using several API like CUDA, OpenCL and OpenGL [OpenGL]_.
+GPU can be accessed using several API like CUDA, OpenCL and OpenGL [OpenGL]_.
 The first ones are more suited for an exact computation and the last one for image rendering.
 In the followings we are talking about modern OpenGL where the fixed pipeline is deprecated in favour of a programmable pipeline.